 Finally, you’ve got to work toward making your escape by taking care of logistics, closing up loose ends, and prepping yourself for the arrival of what I call a “moment of madness.”
 After working through preparations, at some point, you’ll find yourself standing at a crossroads.
 That’s when you’ve got to take the plunge and have confidence that you can hack through whatever needs to be done.

 Once you get through that moment, the rest begins to fall into place as the unknown becomes the known and you feel less and less anxiety.

 That’s the “red pill” moment when you’re unplugged from the conventional life for good.

 Many of the beautiful places digital nomads choose to work (e.g., Bali, Thailand, Mexico, Costa Rica, etc) are home to large communities of escapees living extraordinary lives.
 By leveraging the currency difference, you can earn money in your home company while spending less for a higher quality of life.

 Millions of people from all around the world have already exited the Rat Race.
 Don’t wait to pursue happiness.

 Get Help Escaping a Conventional Life

 Learning how to escape the Rat Race escape is more accessible than ever before!
-Get notified when the Escape course goes live this summer.
+Get notified when the Escape course goes live this winter.